hrshe/pulsar-analysis-package/README.md

 ```

 ###Description:

 This package was developed during my time in Raman Research Institute while working
 with Prof Avinash Deshpande (*'desh'*).
 This is an attempt to systematically refactor
 the highly inefficient and unreadable code which I had written during my naive days.

+The objective of the 4 month thesis project was to study the radio emissions of a drifter
+pulsar at different bands to better understand the magnetosphere.
+More information can be found
+in my Thesis Report ([Drifting_Subpulse_Thesis.pdf](Drifting_Subpulse_Thesis.pdf))

-The idea is to use OOPs to build a simple data processing tool for pulsar data.
+The idea here is to use OOPs to build a simple data processing tool for pulsar data.

 ## Table of Contents
 1. [MBR to Dynamic Spectrum](#1-mbr-to-dynamic-spectrum)